davindb/Hipotesa/Hipotesa APIs Documentation/README.md

 }
 ```

-`limit` is like its name to limit the number of object you want to retrieve.
+`limit` is like its name which is to limit the number of object you want to retrieve.

 **Data constraints**